gx9702/UA-TypeRepository/Core/Part4/DataTypes/UserIdentityToken/readme.md

 <!-- datatype -->
 ## UserIdentityToken
+A base type for a user identity token.
 <!-- end of description -->
 The fields of the UserIdentityToken DataType are defined in the following table: